knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 One of the standout aspects of this program was the ample opportunities I had to engage with the Knative Eventing community.
 Initially, I was hesitant to ask questions, fearing it would expose my inexperience.
 However, as I started to participate in discussions more and noticed how helpful the community members were, I gained much more confidence.
 In addition, this allowed me to develop a deeper appreciation for the collaborative nature of open source and I’m glad to be a part of the community.

+During the program, I encountered several technical challenges that contributed to my learning experience.
+One major challenge was integrating this new feature with existing infrastructure, which led to unforeseen issues.
+For example, modifying a function required ensuring that all parts of the code calling this function still operated correctly.
+Additionally, navigating the large Knative Eventing codebase was initially overwhelming.
+Understanding the architectural design, such as how the end-to-end (e2e) tests ran, took some time, but it was an invaluable learning process that enhanced my problem-solving skills and technical knowledge.

 By the end of the program, I had achieved significant milestones: I opened [7 issues](https://github.com/knative/eventing/issues?q=is%3Aissue+CrossNamespace) and merged [11 PRs](https://github.com/knative/eventing/pulls?q=is%3Apr+CrossNamespace+).
 For someone who entered the program with limited software experience, these accomplishments are particularly meaningful for me.

 ## Final Comments